sonyarianto/php-web-scraper-boilerplate/README.md

 # php-web-scraper-boilerplate
 My PHP based web scraper code boilerplate

+## Why
 I love to do web scraping in this pure way.
 No need any kind of "bulky" and "need-more-time to learn" third-party libraries.
+PHP can do great job :)

 ## Preparation
 - Latest PHP should be installed, I prefer >= 7.3